Automated Security Response through Online Learning with Adaptive Conjectures

 \subsection{Creating a Digital Twin of the Target Infrastructure}

-The configuration of the target infrastructure is listed in Appendix \ref{appendix:infrastructure_configuration}.
-The topology is shown in Fig. \ref{fig:use_case}.
+The configuration of the target infrastructure is listed in \appendixref{appendix:infrastructure_configuration}.
+The topology is shown in \figref{fig:use_case}.
 It consists of $N=64$ servers, some of which are vulnerable to \apt{}s.

-We create a digital twin of the target infrastructure using an open-source emulation system, which emulates servers with Linux containers and emulates network connectivity with Linux bridges \cite{csle_docs}.
-Using this twin, we emulate the attacker using the actions listed in Table \ref{tab:attacker_actions} and we emulate the defender through hypervisor-based recovery of servers \cite{4365686}.
+We create a digital twin of the target infrastructure using an open-source emulation system, which is based on Linux containers and emulates network connectivity with Linux bridges \cite{csle_docs}; see \figref{fig:digital_twin}.
+The containers run software functions replicating important components of the target infrastructure, such as web servers, vulnerabilities, and the \snort \idps (ruleset v2.9.17.1).
+We implement network isolation and traffic shaping using network namespaces and the \netem module in the Linux kernel \cite{netem}.
+Resource allocation to containers, e.g., \cpu and memory, is enforced using \cgroups.
+We emulate the attacker using the actions in \tableref{tab:attacker_actions}.
+Similarly, we emulate the defender through hypervisor-based recovery of servers and blocking of \textsc{ip} addresses using a firewall \cite{4365686}.
+Software programs implementing these actions are available at \cite{csle_docs}.